rumeysakocc/Brain-Tumour-Segmentation-with-Artificial-Intelligence-Model-U-Net-/README.md

 ![result](https://github.com/KocHanim/Brain-Tumour-Segmentation-with-Artificial-Intelligence-Model-U-Net-/assets/115664157/3b7c7505-69dd-41d0-a27e-9180d953da8d)

 *Can you hear it?
-The noise of the future?*
+The noise of the future!*

 # References: